Developer Guide

 The application can be in any one of these modes: dashboard, deliverable, meeting and contact mode.

-Based on the current mode, user input is passed to the corresponding LogicManager
+Based on the current mode, user input is passed to the corresponding LogicManager,

-e.g. if the user is in deliverable mode, user input is passed to LogicDeliverableManager
+e.g. if the user is in deliverable mode, user input is passed to LogicDeliverableManager.

-Based on the current mode, the Ui
+Based on the current mode, the Ui updates with information related to that mode.

 The mode of the application can be switched via CLI or mouse input.